Jayrajrodage/Goole-drive-dapp/README.md

 8.Retrieve images from IPFS using the links stored on the blockchain.

 # Google Drive DApp usages
-# # 1.Storing an image on IPFS:
+## 1.Storing an image on IPFS:
 To store an image on IPFS using the Google Drive DApp, click on the "Choose Image" button on the DApp's user interface.
 Select the image you want to upload and click on "upload".
 The DApp will upload the image to IPFS and store the link to the image on the Ethereum blockchain.

-# # 2.Retrieving an image from IPFS:
+## 2.Retrieving an image from IPFS:
 To retrieve an image from IPFS using the Google Drive DApp, click on the "Get" button on the DApp's user interface.
 Enter the link to the image that you want to retriev.
 The DApp will retrieve the image from IPFS and display it on the screen.
 You can also retriev images of another account(person) if you have access.

-# # 3.Giving permission to another Ethereum address to view your images:
+## 3.Giving permission to another Ethereum address to view your images:
-To give permission to another Ethereum address to view your images using the Google Drive DApp, click on the "Permissions" button on the DApp's user interface.
+To give permission to another Ethereum address to view your images using the Google Drive DApp, click on the "Share" button on the DApp's user interface.
 Enter the Ethereum address of the user you want to give permission to and click on "Submit".
 The DApp will update the permissions for the selected image on the Ethereum blockchain.

-# # 4.Revoking permission for another Ethereum address to view your images:
+## 4.Revoking permission for another Ethereum address to view your images:
-To revoke permission for another Ethereum address to view your images using the Google Drive DApp, click on the "Permissions" button on the DApp's user interface.
-Enter the Ethereum address of the user you want to revoke permission for and click on "Submit".
+To revoke permission for another Ethereum address to view your images using the Google Drive DApp, click on the "Share" button on the DApp's user interface.
+Enter the Ethereum address of the user you want to revoke permission for and click on "Stop Sharing".
 The DApp will update the permissions for the selected image on the Ethereum blockchain.